MiSight® 1 day Contact Lenses Now Available!

 - Myopia management starts 1 day at a time

 - A simple-to-wear, one-day soft contact lens thrown away at the end of each day

-The cornerstone of our comprehensive Brilliant Futures™ Myopia Management approach, MiSight® 1 day is a daily wear, single use contact lens that has been clinically proven and FDA-approved* to slow the progression of myopia (nearsightedness) aged 8-12 years old at the start of treatment.
+The cornerstone of our comprehensive Brilliant Futures™ Myopia Management approach, MiSight® 1 day is a daily wear, single use contact lens that has been FDA-approved* to slow the progression of myopia (nearsightedness) in children aged 8-12 years old at the initiation of treatment‡1.

 A closer look at your child's distance vision